jallajs/cccpurge/README.md

 ```

 ### Dynamic routes
-Dynamics routes (wildcards/params) are supported out of the box but you'll have to supply a function that resolves them to actual urls.
+Dynamics routes (wildcards/params) are supported but you'll have to supply a function that resolves them to actual urls.
 The resolve function is given the route (e.g. `/posts/:post`) and a callback.
-How you resolve `/posts/:post` to `/post/my-first-post` is completely up to you.
+How you resolve `/posts/:post` to e.g. `/post/my-first-post` is completely up to you.
 Here's an example using [Prismic][prismic].

 ```javascript
 #!/usr/bin/env node